brentvatne/brentvatne.github.io/_posts/2014-08-20-deploy-sails-to-heroku.markdown

   {% highlight javascript %}

+ adapter: 'redis',
   host: process.env.REDIS_HOST,
   port: process.env.REDIS_PORT,
   db: process.env.REDIS_DB,
   pass: process.env.REDIS_PASSWORD
   {% endhighlight %}

 - Now so that we can still run our app locally in development, let's make our local environment use the memory store.
-Paste this into the export object in `config/locals.js`
+Paste this into the export object in `config/local.js`

   {% highlight javascript %}